willfindlay/bpfcontain-rs/README.md

 BPFContain is a container security daemon for GNU/Linux leveraging the power and safety of eBPF and Rust.

+## DISCLAIMER

+BPFContain is still in active development and is not yet feature-complete.

 <!--
 ## About